 The Dead Sea Scrolls provide further evidence that God protected the Bible from corruption.
 They were found in a cave near Khirbat Qumran, Jordan, in 1947.
 They contained fragments of every book of the Old Testament except for Esther.
 The book of Isaiah was found in its entirety.
 They turned out to be 1000 years older than the Masoretic manuscripts, which up until then were the oldest known.
 There were some differences in style, but none in substance.

 There are claims that the Bible contains contradictions.
 Such claims are based on reading Scripture out of context.
 To properly understand Scripture we must always take into account the society for which a particular book was written and the literary style employed.
 The Bible contains history, poetry and apocalyptic writing (a highly symbolic language).
 We also find parables (stories composed to illustrate a point) and a good deal of hyperbole.
 Even today we routinely use hyperbole.
 We will often speak of someone laughing his or her head off or of it raining cats and dogs.
 Only someone unfamiliar with our culture would misunderstand such statements.
-Likewise if we are unfamiliar with the culture in which the Bible was written, we won't understand it.
+Likewise if we are unfamiliar with the culture in which the Bible was written, we won't understand certain parts of it.
 When read in its proper context, the Bible has a message that is consistent and without contradiction.

 Archeology confirms the accuracy of Scripture.
 The destruction of Sodom and Gomorrah by fire in Genesis 19 was thought by many to be a fairy tale, but in recent years the remains of two large cities were found at the southern tip of the Dead Sea.
 There is a great deal of bitumen, salt and sulfur in the area.
 An investigation revealed that the layers of sedimentary rock were molded together by intense heat.
 The biblical account seems to indicate that there was a natural gas explosion.
 Such an explosion would have ignited the bitumen and sulfur, which would account for the "fire and brimstone" which the Bible says rained down on the cities.
 It would also explain how Lot's wife could have been encrusted in salt.